-We’re seeing a lot of young families moving into houses along the Gibson/Landsdale border.
-Many of these parents are getting actively involved in the community.
-Empty nesters are starting to sell their homes in the community as they move into smaller retirement oriented housing.
+We’re seeing many young families moving into houses along the Gibson/Landsdale border.
+Many of these parents are becoming involved in the community.
+Empty nesters are starting to sell their homes in the community as they move into smaller retirement-oriented housing.

 The movement to convert one-way streets to two-way will eventually succeed.
 When this happens, Cannon, Wilson, Birch, King, and Main will no longer fragment the community.